afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 17. What is minikube?

-Answer.
+**Answer**.
 Minikube is a tool that enables developers to run a single-node Kubernetes cluster locally on their machines.
 It provides a lightweight and easy-to-set-up environment for testing and developing Kubernetes applications.
 Minikube allows you to experiment with Kubernetes features, deploy and manage applications in a local cluster, and gain hands-on experience with Kubernetes without the need for a full-scale, multi-node cluster.
 It's particularly useful for development, testing, and learning Kubernetes in a resource-constrained or offline environment.

 #### 18. How to deploy a containerized application?

-Answer.
+**Answer**.

 #### 19. How to deploy cluster deployment?

-Answer.
+**Answer**.

 #### 20. How to deploy services?

-Answer.
+**Answer**.

 #### 21. What are Kubernetes commands?
 Give examples?

-Answer.
+**Answer**.

 #### 22. How to install Kubectl?

-Answer.
+**Answer**.

 #### 23. What are container and components?

-Answer.
+**Answer**.

 #### 24. Why we use Kubernetes?

-Answer.
+**Answer**.

 #### 25. Explain ClusterIp, Nodeport, LoadBalancer and ExternalName?

-Answer.
+**Answer**.

 #### 26. What are the difference between Docker and Kubernetes?

-Answer.
+**Answer**.

 #### 27. Explain deploying application in Kubernetes?

-Answer.
+**Answer**.

 #### 28. Explain Kubernetes architecture?

-Answer.
+**Answer**.
 Kubernetes architecture consists of a Master Node - which consists of API server, Controller Manager, and Scheduler.
 Worker Node - which consists of Kubelet, Kube Proxy, and Container Runtime), etcd (distributed key-value store), Pods (basic units), Services (network abstraction), and Controllers (manage desired state).
 These components collaborate to automate containerized application deployment, scaling, and management in a distributed and scalable environment.

 For more detailed explaination -